autodevsec/Ansible-CI-CD/readme.md

 ## Notes:

-This project can work also on multi-hosts containers, meaning that, you can run each container on a different host, you just need to configure the variables for each role to point to your hostname/ip container's host with the corresponding mapped port in each role in `vars/main.yml`.
+:warning: This project can work also on multi-hosts containers, meaning that, you can run each container on a different host, you just need to configure the variables for each role to point to your hostname/ip container host with the corresponding mapped port in each role in `vars/main.yml`.